xplosionmind/old.tommi.space/pages/privacy.md

 permalink: /privacy
 layout: page
 ---
-I’m sorry I’m no lawyer and I know nothing about this stuff, but I’m very concerned about this as a user so I feel like it’s important to insert this website Privacy Policy, too.
+I am not a lawyer and I know nothing about this topic, but as a user I am very concernet about these matters, therefore I believe it is important to write a <cite>Privacy Policy</cite> for this website, [tommi.space](/home "tommi.space home")

-Actually, there’s nothing to worry about.
+Actually, there is nothing to worry about.
 I collect no data from you.

-Whenever you write me an email or you subscribe to the newsletter by clicking the box at the end of every page, I get your email address.
-It won't be shared with any third party service or person, the only scenario which would obligate me to give your email is the one where I’m forced by a legal action.
-I’ll promptly delete it from my database if you request it.
-I manage subscribers's data in compliance to European [GDPR]()
+Whenever you write me an email or you subscribe to the newsletter by clicking the box at the end of every page, I get your name and email address.
+It is not being shared with anyone; the only scenario which would obligate me to hand out your data is the one where I am forced by a legal action.
+I am going to promptly delete your data from my database if you request it.

+Temporarily, subscribers’ data and newsletters are handled with [Mailchimp](https://mailchimp.com "Mailchimp"), whose Privacy Policy is [here](https://mailchimp.com/legal "Mailchimp Legal")